-1) Select Utility: Once you login, the first thing you need to do is select utility.
-Select your state, district and utility and the system saves your information for the user session automatically.
+1) Select Utility: Once you log in, the first thing you need to do is select utility.
+Select your state, district and utility and the system save your information for the user session automatically.

 2) Enter Units: Enter this value as shown on your electricity bill.
 This shows up as units consumed.

 3) Select Phase: Select if you have a three-phase connection or single-phase connection.
 This information is also available on the electricity bill.

 4) Connected Load: It is decided by the utility based on appliances you have at your home, please see our article on connected load to get more details..
 It is also mentioned as sanctioned load, load, connected load, or approved load.
 If the load mentioned is in Watts (it is a number is 100s or 1000s) then divide it by 1000 and enter it.